 As mentioned in our previous blog, Make Every Friday Fun with Fun Activities for Kindergarten, a great way to bring excitement and engagement into your classroom is by making every Friday a FUN Friday!
 One of our first Fun Fridays was based on the book Elmer, by David McKee.
 In the book, Elmer is an elephant who brings joy and laughter to the herd.
 Elmer’s great sense of humor isn’t the only thing that sets him apart; Instead of being elephant colored, he is a patchwork of rainbow colors!
 One day Elmer decides he doesn’t want to be a patchwork of colors, so he leaves the herd searching for a way to make himself grey.
 At the end of the book, Elmer learns a valuable lesson; It’s your character that matters most, and it’s okay to be different.

 Elmer the Elephant activities are perfect for early in the year when you are getting to know each other, as they are cute, fun, and deliver a great message; Being unique is something to be celebrated, not ashamed of.
 As a kindergarten teacher, I have always loved this book and its message.
 As a mother of a child with a prosthetic foot, I love this book even more!
 Teaching children to embrace their differences and focus on what they have to offer, over how they look, is such an important lesson.
-Read on to learn more about how we make Friday fun with Elmer the Patchwork Elephant Activities.
+Read on to learn more about how we make Friday fun with Elmer the Patchwork Elephant Activities and if you don’t have the book you can purchase it from Amazon by clicking on the title below.

 Activities for Elmer the Elephant